Euclid preparation. XCVIII. Cosmology Likelihood for Observables in Euclid (CLOE). 5: Extensions beyond the standard modelling of theoretical probes and systematic effects: Beyond : incorporating Weyl potential modifications into

-Figure~\ref{fig:contoues_comp} shows the 2-dimensional posterior distribution for a subset of cosmological parameters, comparing the two cases where the \texttt{use\_Weyl} flag is set to \texttt{True} and \texttt{False}, for both WL and \threetimestwo analyses.
+Figure~\ref{fig:contoues_comp} shows the 2D posterior distribution for a subset of cosmological parameters, comparing the two cases where the \texttt{use\_Weyl} flag is set to \texttt{True} and \texttt{False}, for both WL and \threetimestwo analyses.
 The matching posteriors indicate that the modification introduced by \texttt{use\_Weyl} flag in \wowaCDM model does not affect the constraints on the cosmological parameters as expected.
-Thus, we have validated our implementation.
+In this way, we were able to validate our implementation.